t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 * Device management and provisioning

-Framework definition of data and information models typically include object type definitions, properties and interactions, with types of requests and responses, supported interfaces, methods, and access points for those.

 Payload serialization refers to the common agreement on the format in which messages appear
 "on the wire", i.e. are formatted by the sending node and parsed by the receiving